This article is continued from the previous page… Click here to jump Back to the Beginning.

 If you are replacing a gun safe mechanical dial combination lock, the UL 768 Group II S&G 6730 is the industry standard and the minimum performance level you should consider.
 The equivalent La Gard 3330 mechanical dial lock would also be a good choice.
 The 3330 is still all-brass internally, while S&G has started using plastic parts in their mechanical dial locks.

-If replacing a keypad gun safe lock go with a La Gard product.
+If replacing a keypad gun safe lock go with a La Gard or other brand listed above.
 The La Gard Basic II electronic keypad lock is simple, easy to use, reliable, and reasonably priced.

 If you have hand tools and basic mechanical ability you can replace many locks yourself.
 Beware that this means that you assume all responsibility and liability if the lock doesn’t work correctly.
 Also, the manufacturer’s warranty will be voided.
 The warranty only covers the lock and keypad anyway so it’s not the end of the world.
 If changing a lock and risking being responsible for a lock-out is more risk than you want to take on, have a safe tech do the work.